 Signs Of Hydromorphone Addiction

-If you are suffering from a Hydromorphone addiction or know a loved one, it can be hard to admit you have a Hydromorphone addiction due to the stigma behind the drug.
+If you are suffering from a Hydromorphone addiction or know a loved one, it can be hard to admit you have an opiate addiction due to the stigma behind the drug.
 Many addicts know they have an addiction but choose to hide it as it can be hard to speak out or some other times they can be unaware of how the drug is affecting their everyday life.

 There are common signs that you can look out for when dealing with a hydromorphone addiction –